HE President Abdel Fattah El-Sisi

 Influence

-Post Arab-Spring: Former Field Marshal Abdel Fattah Saeed El-Sisi removed Egypt’s first democratically elected president (Mohamed Morsi (d.
-2019)) from power in 2013 in response to massive street protests against the Muslim Brotherhood-led government.
+Post-Arab Spring: Former Field Marshal Abdel Fattah Saeed El-Sisi removed Egypt’s first democratically elected president (Mohamed Morsi (d.
+2019)) from power in 2013 in response to street protests against the Muslim Brotherhood-led government.
 Outbreaks of violence ensued across Egypt that included the death of many hundreds of protesters at the hands of pro-military police at the Raba’a Al-Adawiya Square in Cairo.
-Sisi then ran for office himself and was sworn into office as President of Egypt on 8 June 2014, having earlier that year resigned from his post as the Commander-in-Chief of the Egyptian Armed Forces.
+Sisi then ran for office himself and was sworn into office as President of Egypt on 8 June 2014.

-Mega Projects: The country’s economic hardships have not stopped several mega-projects, including the New Administrative Capital, which is in its first phase and has cost over $45 billion, a new “summer capital” on the north coast, a nuclear power plant, and a sustainable city in the Nile delta, amongst others.
+Mega Projects: The country’s economic hardships have not stopped several mega projects, including the New Administrative Capital, which is in its first phase and has cost over $45 billion, a new “summer capital” on the north coast, a nuclear power plant, and a sustainable city in the Nile delta, amongst others.
+However, critics argue that these initiatives have depleted the country’s economic resources and led to unprecedented levels of debt, severely impacting the economy.

 Quotes